MicrosoftDocs/power-automate-docs/articles/sap-integration/test-setup.md

   - enduser
 ---

-# Test and verify SAP integration with Power Platform (preview)
+# TO BE REMOVED - Test and verify SAP integration with Power Platform (preview)

 [This article is pre-release documentation and is subject to change.]